PlasmaPy/SpectroscoPyx/CONTRIBUTING.md

 ```

 Changes to SpectroscoPyx should be made using branches.
 It is usually best
-to avoid making changes on your master branch so that it can be kept
+to avoid making changes on your main branch so that it can be kept
 consistent with the upstream repository.
 Instead we can create a new
 branch for the specific feature that you would like to work on: